 - their age

 - their gender

 - their sexual orientation

 in all matters that are subject to the legislative competence of the Upper Austrian Provincial Government.

 Discrimination or harassment of Employees of the Upper Austrian Provincial Government or a municipality in Upper Austria based on gender is an exception and is under the responsibility of the female officer of equal treatment.

 There is an female officer of equal treatment for the Upper Austrian Provincial Government, for the municipalities and cities with its own statute in Upper Austria.

-The Upper Austrian anti-discrimination law applies to issues of the federal land and the communities that are subject to the legislative competence of the Upper Austrian government, such as:
+The Upper Austrian anti-discrimination law applies to issues of the federal land and the municipalities that are subject to the legislative competence of the Upper Austrian Provincial Government, such as:

 - Health care

-E.g. ambulant and in-patient medical supply offered by the communities or the state of Upper Austria, such as hospitals or rehabilitation facilities
+E.g. ambulant and in-patient medical supply offered by the municipalities or the state of Upper Austria, such as hospitals or rehabilitation facilities